DataGators/data-gators.com/content/contacts/gators.md

 **Luke**

-My name is Luke Barker and I am a senior at Allegheny College and I am a Computer Science major!
-The programming languages that I am most proficient in are Python and R. I have completed the course CMPSC 301(Data Science) which equipped me with the knowledge to be able to be a member of the Datagators!
+My name is Luke and I am a senior at Allegheny College and I am a Computer Science major!
+The programming languages that I am most proficient in are Python and R. I have completed the course CMPSC 301 (Data Science) which equipped me with the knowledge to be able to be a member of the Datagators!
 I can assist you in data wrangling and data visualization along with assistance in how to use R and R studio to do so.

 ---